 A job analysis is a systematic way of collecting data and making judgements about the duties and nature of a specific job.
-The job analysis provides the Human Resources Director with the information needed to allocate the position to an existing classification, or to develop a new classification.
+The job analysis provides the Human Resources Department with the information needed to allocate the position to an existing classification or develop a new classification.

-When permanent, substantive changes in the responsibilities and duties assigned to a position are anticipated, the Department Head and Human Resources Director shall perform a job analysis by revising the job description, setting forth the additional responsibilities and duties assigned to a position.
+When substantive changes to essential duties assigned to a position are anticipated, the Department Head and Human Resources Department will perform a job analysis by revising the job description, setting forth the additional responsibilities and duties assigned to a position.
 Change in duty assignments must be more than temporary in nature.